 What factors impact your credit score?

 The factors that impact your credit scores and their relative importance will depend on the type of credit score.
-However, generic credit scores often look at similar criteria.
-Even FICO's industry-specific scores are built on top of the base scores and consider the same main factors, but give extra weighting to your history of repaying a car loan or credit card for the auto and bankcard scores, respectively.
+However, generally speaking, credit scores often look at similar criteria:

 There are also certain things that don't impact your credit scores.
 For example, in the U.S., FICO and VantageScore credit scores won't consider your: